One of the most common questions we get when reviewing a process:

 3) Inventory cost – The labor and cost to process the items has been spent, but since it’s not needed yet, it will take longer to get paid by the customer, which reduces cash flow and the cost of capital (money that could be getting a return on investment in the bank, or invested into the business in another area).
 You still have to pay your employee, but the customer hasn’t paid you yet.

-5) Potential for problems – Once the inventory is stored, there is an increased chance that it gets damaged, deteriorates, corrodes, goes out of style, etc. This requires it to be redone or reworked or discarded, which costs extra money.
+5) Potential for problems – Once the inventory is stored, there is an increased chance that it gets damaged, deteriorates, corrodes, goes out of style, becomes obsolete/outdated, etc. This requires it to be redone or reworked or discarded, which costs extra money.
+In addition, when working on multiple items at your workstation, there is an increased chance that orders get mixed up, parts get damaged when they pile up on the desk, and it creates stress and overwhelm for the worker.

 7) Cost to dispose – There may be additional costs to deal with the scrap or unneeded items beyond the wasted labor and material costs, such as landfill disposal costs, cost to transport or pickup the items, fill out paperwork, or even properly recycle it.